 Effective April 1, 2013, the Board determined to suspend retainer fee arrangements for non-executive directors of the Company until the Company's financial circumstances improved.
 In 2017, the Board approved the re-institution of annual retainer fee ("Retainer") payments to the Company's non-executive directors (collectively, "NEDS") for their services to the Company as NEDS to an aggregate maximum amount of \$80,000 per annum (the "Fee Pool") and delegated authority to the Compensation Committee to determine the timing of the Retainer payments to NEDS and the allocation of the Fee Pool among NEDS.
-In 2018 the Board approved a \$20,000 increase to the Fee Pool to an aggregate maximum amount of \$100,000 per annum and in 2021 the Fee Pool was increased by 2.5% to \$102,500 (see "Director and Named Executive Officer Compensation, Excluding Compensation Securities" above).
+In 2018 the Board approved a \$20,000 increase to the Fee Pool to an aggregate maximum amount of \$100,000 per annum and in 2021 the Fee Pool was increased by 2.5% to \$102,500.
+Effective April 1, 2025, the Board determined to suspend retainer fee arrangement for non-executive directors of the Company until the Company's financial circumstances improved (see compensation tables below).